bonitasoft/bonita-continuous-delivery-doc/md/aws_sso.md

-# AWS Single Sign-On
+# AWS single sign-on

-AWS allows to integrate [numerous Third-Party SAML Solution Providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml_3rd-party.html).
+AWS allows to integrate [numerous Third-Party SAML Solution Providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml_3rd-party.html) to implement single sign-on.

 If you implement this kind of authentication, when you start the BCD Controller container it will no longer be necessary to mount the `boto` file.